4 reasons to digitize contract management

 Imagine that you have an agreement with 50 different suppliers within building and construction that you now need assistance from.
 The deliveries from the suppliers are exactly the same, but the prices vary widely.
 By extracting the data into an Excel document, you can see at the click of a button what hourly prices the various suppliers have, so that you can easily choose which supplier will do the work.

-Digital contract management in Microsoft 365 Sharepoint
+Digitize contract management with Microsoft 365

 The purpose of the system is to put the individual customer at the center of their own system, rather than having a “one size fits all” mindset.
 By digitizing contract management with ShareControl Contract, you will also have all data stored in Microsoft 365 Sharepoint, even if you choose to end the customer relationship in the future.